mitchellkolb/blackjack-in-c/README.md

     alt="Website Badge" />
 </p>

-A collection of classic board games I recreated in C that play in the terminal.
+This project is a collection of three classic text-based games—Blackjack, Craps, and Yahtzee—developed in C. Each game is designed to run in the terminal, showcasing core game mechanics and a user-friendly interface.
+The project demonstrates modular programming practices, with each game organized into multiple C files to handle game logic, user interactions, and calculations.

 ![project image](resources/image1.png)